PageLines-Team/pl-section-starter/README.md

-## Description

-Detailed description of the plugin.
+Detailed description of the plugin using markdown.